nextlab-ai/docusaurus/docs/n-series/03_Settings/03_IPAddressingMethods.md

 With a compatible Bluetooth dongle attached to the netMeter, navigate to Settings > Devices > IP Configuration > Pairing Button.

-When the Bluetooth pairing popup appears in the browser displaying netHUB, select the device that matches the serial number of your netMeter and proceed with pairing.
+When the Bluetooth pairing popup appears in the browser displaying netHub, select the device that matches the serial number of your netMeter and proceed with pairing.

 ⚠︎ On some devices, the browser may request location access or permission to scan for nearby devices.
 Please allow these permissions in the browser app's security settings.